wolframs/multi-repo-checkout/README.md

 - **Branch Switching**: Select any existing branch to check out simultaneously across all repositories.
 - **Branch Creation**: Create a new branch in every repository at once.
-- **Fallback to Default Branch**: If a local/remote branch doesn't exist and you don’t opt to create it, the extension checks out the user-defined default branch in that repository.
+- **Fallback to Default Branch**: If a local/remote branch doesn't exist, the extension checks out the user-defined default branch in that repository.
 - **Configurable Default Branch**: Define your preferred default branch name (e.g. `main` or `master`) in VS Code settings.

 ## Usage